 When we treat our kids as customers to be served at home (or school or camp), they get a sense of being unnecessary appendages in the world.
 I believe this is especially true of teenagers, who are capable of doing much more than many of them are asked.
 While their ancestors were working, getting married, and having children during what we now call “emerging adulthood” (ages 18-26), many of this age group are still being taken care of and served by parents who think they’re not ready to take on adult life with its work and challenges.
 I understand the financial reasons for many emerging adults to live at home, but regardless of the reason, kids and young adults of all ages need to be taking on more and more chores and responsibilities as they mature.

 At camp, we work together at cabin clean up, campfire building, outdoor cooking, setting up our campsite on backpacking trips, clearing and cleaning our dining table (called “KP” for “kitchen patrol”), and much more.
 Kids are never sitting idly by, watching counselors do these daily chores.
-Instead, the kids are working side-by-side, learning the skills they’ll need to be able to do these things for themselves, without help, soon.
+Instead, the kids are working side-by-side, learning the skills they’ll soon need to be able to do these things for themselves.

 If you have 14 minutes, I highly recommend watching Lythcott-Haims’ TED Talk, in which she talks about chores, among other things: